nicklan/pnmixer/README.md

 =======

 PNMixer is a simple mixer application designed to run in your system tray.
-It integrates nicely into desktop environments that don't have a panel that supports applets, and therefore can't run a mixer applet.
+It integrates nicely into desktop environments that don't have a panel that supports applets and therefore can't run a mixer applet.
 In particular it's been used quite a lot with fbpanel and tint2, but should run fine in any system tray.